 Alder was initially a colleague of Sigmund Freud and helped establish psychoanalysis.
 He looked at the individual as a whole, which is why he referred to his approach as individual psychology.

-Adler eventually split from Freud's psychoanalytic circle but went on to have a tremendous impact on the development of psychotherapy.
-He also had an important influence on many other great thinkers, including Abraham Maslow and Albert Ellis.
+He eventually split from Freud's psychoanalytic circle but went on to have a tremendous impact on the development of psychotherapy.
+Adler also had a significant influence on many other great thinkers, including Abraham Maslow and Albert Ellis.

 Alfred Adler's Life and Career

-To best understand who Alfred Adler was and how this contributed to his theory of personality development, it helps to take a look at his life and career.
+To fully understand who Alfred Adler was and how his experiences contributed to his theory of personality development, it helps to look at his life and career in greater depth.

 Early Life

 Alfred Adler was born in Vienna, Austria, on February 7, 1870.
+His early life was marked by a series of illnesses that influenced his later decision to pursue a career in medicine.
 He suffered rickets as a young child, which prevented him from walking until after the age of 2.
 Then he got pneumonia at the age of four.

 Due to his health problems as a child, Adler decided he would become a physician.
+While he would go on to become one of the most influential figures in psychology, he didn't initially start out in that field.
 After graduating from the University of Vienna in 1895 with a medical degree, he began his career as an ophthalmologist and later switched to general practice.

 Mid-Life